NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/shapes.md

 ### Shape Attributes

-All Web World Wind shapes have an associated bundle of attributes that you use to control their color and other aspects.
+All Web WorldWind shapes have an associated bundle of attributes that you use to control their color and other aspects.
 For most shapes this is the ShapeAttributes class, but Placemark and GeographicText have their own attributes classes, PlacemarkAttributes and TextAttributes.
 See the API docs for those classes to learn their properties.
 Shapes sometimes do not use all the attributes in the associated attribute bundle.
 The shape’s API doc describes which attributes it does use.
 Here’s an example of setting Placemark attributes:

 ```javascript
 placemark = new WorldWind.Placemark(